middlebury/college-handbook/content/ii-ug-college-policies/faculty/faculty-rules.md

 _(a)_ To arrange with the candidate an appropriate schedule of classroom visits by the chair or director or the chair's or director's designate, and to ensure that the number of visits by other colleagues does not unnecessarily disrupt the candidate's courses.

-_(b)_ To review the candidate's course response forms, available electronically through the Office of the Vice President for Academic Affairs and Dean of the Faculty, as well as the dossier and self-evaluation assembled by the candidate.
+_(b)_ To review the candidate's course response forms, available electronically through the Office of the Vice President for Academic Affairs and Dean of the Faculty.

 _(c)_ To submit a letter to the Reappointments Committee containing the departmental or programmatic evaluation according to section 2.e. or 2.f.
 The focus of the departmental or programmatic evaluation will be upon the candidate's teaching performance and promise as a teacher and scholar.
 This letter will be shared with the tenured members of the department or program and the candidate undergoing the review.